QuantEcon/continuous_time_mcs/ctmc_lectures/uc_mc_semigroups.md

 Conservativeness is defined below and relates to "nonexplosiveness" of the associated Markov chain.

-We will also give a brief discussion of intensity matricies that do not have this property, along with the processes they generate.
+We will also give a brief discussion of intensity matrices that do not have this property, along with the processes they generate.